 Clinic Grading and Credits

 All clinics are for 3 credits and last one semester.
-The majority of William & Mary's clinics are pass-fail.
+William & Mary's clinics are pass-fail or graded.
+Please check banner for specific course details.